jowkar/focalscan/README.md

     **Note:** Remote installation on a Linux server was observed to occassionally fail if X forwarding was not used (a bug in the MATLAB installer program):

-    If the following text is printed, but no graphical interface appears, then the installation has most likely **not** succeded (unless the user has write access to the directory /usr):

-    ```shell
-    Preparing installation files ...
-    Installing ...
-    Finished
-    ```
-    It appears that the installer fails to display the graphical interface if a certain amount of time has passed after logging in to a remote computer using X forwarding.
-Try again after reconnecting to the remote machine.
+    If no graphical interface appears, a text might still be printed suggesting that installation has "Finished".
+However, it might still **not** have succeded, unless the user has write access to the directory /usr.
+It also appears that the installer fails to display the graphical interface if a certain amount of time has passed after logging in to a remote computer using X forwarding.
+In this case, try again after reconnecting to the remote machine.

     **Note:** If the installer fails to start on Linux, try changing permissions by typing ```chmod 755 Installer_Linux.install```.